ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

 ## **Recent Updates**

-* Glad to share that paper "Correlated data generation using GAN and its Application for Skill recommendation" has been accepted at [DSHCM (colocated with ECML PKDD'18)](https://dshcm.org/)
+* **August 5, 2018** The paper "Correlated data generation using GAN and its Application for Skill recommendation" was accepted at [DSHCM (colocated with ECML PKDD'18)](https://dshcm.org/)

-* Joined MS by research program in Computer Science Department at IIT, advised by Prof. [Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
+* **July 9, 2018** Joined MS by research program in Computer Science Department at IIT Madras, advised by Prof. [Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).